-This winter season, we want to bring you more affordable tips than ever before to having fun in the wintertime and in the snow here in Big Bear Lake.
+This winter season, we want to bring you more affordable tips for having fun in Big Bear Lake!

-During the winter months when visitors think of a winter vacation in Southern California and beyond, the activities that come to mind are snow tubing and skiing or snowboarding as the popular winter contenders for favorite snow-time recreation.
-We want to share with you more affordable winter fun ideas to make your next vacation even more memorable!
+During the winter months, popular activities like skiing, snowboarding, and tubing spring to mind for winter vacay options.
+We want to share with you some more affordable ideas to make your next vacation even more memorable!

-If you want to learn more about the forest in wintertime then head over to the Big Bear Discovery Center, located on the North Shore of Big Bear Lake toward Fawnskin.
-The Discovery Center is co-operated by the Mountains Foundation and the U.S. Forest Service and provides hands on learning for all ages to make everyone a more responsible caretaker of the forest while increasing your enjoyment and knowledge of California's most visited forestland, the San Bernardino National Forest.
+The Big Bear Discovery Center is co-operated by the Mountains Foundation and the U.S. Forest Service.
+Discovery Center programs promote hands on learning for all ages to make everyone a more responsible caretaker of the forest.
 The new Nature Discovery Zone, recommended for kids ages 2-7, allows kids and parents a hands on approach to learning about the forest, animals, enhance nature play and exploration as well as forest preservation.
-The Discovery Center also has many classes such as storytime, animal tracking, FREE Nature Walks on the weekends.
+The Discovery Center also has many classes such as storytime, animal tracking, and FREE Nature Walks on the weekends.
 Most of the classes are free with donations accepted or a minimal cost starting at $3.
 Visit their website for a full schedule and costs.

-The Big Bear Alpine Zoo is one of the only alpine animal rehabilitation facilities in the country that offers wild animals a safe place to heal or permanently stay if they are unable to make it in on their own.
-I love seeing the grizzly bears such as Hucklebeary, the famous 3 legged bear!
-The snow owls, bald eagles and foxes are just some of the other beautiful wild animals to see.
-Admission is only $12 per adult, $9 per child or senior citizen.
-Free to ages 2 and under; admission fees goes to the care of the animals and operation of the Big Bear Alpine Zoo.
-You're not bound to find any other zoo in California with a zoo situated among the snow at 7,000 feet!
+The Big Bear Alpine Zoo is a unique and renowned facility offering wild animals a safe place to heal or permanently stay if they are unable to make it in on their own.
+Snow leopards, grizzly bears, snowy owls, bald eagles and foxes are just some of the beautiful residents that call the sanctuary home.
+Admission is just $12/adult, $9/child or senior, and free to ages 2 and under!
+Admission goes directly to the care of the animals and operation of the Zoo.